51f4 Help | Reading Groups for Everyone Skip to content

 Why should I put information about my reading group on Reading Groups for Everyone?

-By adding your reading group, writing group or book club to the Reading Groups for Everyone website be able to publicise your group, let people know if they can join you and be part of growing an online community of people who believe in the power and impact of reading groups.
+By adding your reading group or book club to the Reading Groups for Everyone website be able to publicise your group, let people know if they can join you and be part of growing an online community of people who believe in the power and impact of reading groups.
 You can send us in your stories about your reading group and how it is making a difference in your community.
 And you can receive information about offers and events that your reading group can take advantage of.

 Back to Top